 She closed her eyes.
 I have to get this, she thought.
 I must figure it out.
 If I don’t, I will be killed.

 She opened her eyes, focusing on her bonds.
 She pictured them untying again, but somehow that felt wrong to her.
-Like a young boy, sitting and staring at a leaf, trying to make it move just by concentrating on it.
+She felt like a child, sitting and staring at a leaf, trying to make it move just by concentrating on it.

 That wasn’t the way her newfound senses worked.
 They were part of her.
-So, instead of concentrating, she relaxed, letting her unconscious do the work.
+So, instead of concentrating, she relaxed, letting her unconscious mind do the work.
 A little like she did when she changed the color of her hair.

 “Untie,” she Commanded.

 The Breath flowed from her.
 It was like. . .blowing bubbles beneath the water, exhaling a piece of herself, but feeling it flow into something else.
-Something that became part of her--a limb she could only slightly control, as if her hand had been cut free and flung far away, yet somehow made to stay under her control.
+Something that became part of her--a limb she could only slightly control.

-Her vague control.
 It was more of a sense of the rope than an ability to move it.

-She could feel the world dull slightly around her, colors becoming slightly less bold, the wind a little more difficult to hear, the life of the city a little more distant.
+As the Breath left her, she could feel the world dull slightly around her, colors becoming slightly less bold, the wind a little more difficult to hear, the life of the city a little more distant.

-The ropes around her hands jerked, causing her wrists to burn, then unraveled and fell free.
+The ropes around her hands jerked, causing her wrists to burn, then unraveled and drpped to the ground.
 Her arms came lose, and she sat, staring at her wrists, a little shocked.

 Austre, Lord of Colors, she thought.
 I did it.
 She wasn’t certain whether to be impressed with herself or ashamed.

 Either way, she knew she needed to run.
 She untied her ankles, then scrambled to her feet, noticing that a section of the wooden door had been completely drained of color in a circular pattern around her hands.
 She paused only briefly, then grabbed the rope off the ground and ran down the stairs.
-She peeked out the doorway before leaving, but it was dark, and she could see little.
+She peeked out the doorway onto the street, but it was dark, and she could see little.

 Taking a deep breath, she rushed out into the night.